Anna Yusim: Career

-Currently she is a faculty member at Yale School of Medicine, where she co-founded the Mental Health & Spirituality Program, an initiative that bridges the Yale Medical School and the Yale Divinity School through research, education and clinical care.
+Currently she is a faculty member at Yale School of Medicine, where she co-founded the Yale Program on Spirituality, Mental Health & the Brain, an initiative that bridges the Yale Medical School and the Yale Divinity School through research, education and clinical care.

 She is the Chief Medical Officer of Conscious Health, a holistic mental health clinic that integrates contemporary psychiatric treatments such as ketamine therapy, transcranial magnetic stimulation (TMS), and electromagnetic brain pulsing (EMBP).
 She has also evaluated a psychospiritual-existential framework known as the Discovery Model,” which is currently under study at Yale University.

 Yusim also serves as the Medical Lead for SuperMind, a Miami-based mental health start-up.
 She sits on the boards of several mental health organizations, including Being Health, Pause + Purpose, the Lifeboat Foundation, and the Mental Health TV Network.

 In addition to her clinical and research activities, Yusim works as an executive coach with the Marshall Goldsmith 100 Coaches Agency.
 Her commentary and writing on mental health have appeared in outlets such as Forbes and Newsweek.